ashleychontos/pySYD/docs/quickstart.rst

 ``run``
-   regardless of how you choose to use the software, the most common way you will likely implement the ``pySYD`` pipeline is in its run (i.e. :mod:`pysyd.pipeline.run`) mode -- which, just as it sounds, will process stars in the order they were provided.
-This is saved to the argument ``NameSpace`` as the 'mode' as in the `pysyd` pipeline mode.
+   regardless of how you choose to use the software, the most common way you will likely implement the ``pySYD`` pipeline is in run mode -- which, just as it sounds, will process stars in the order they were provided.
+This is saved to the argument ``NameSpace`` as the ``mode`` which will run the pipeline by calling :mod:`pysyd.pipeline.run`.
 There are currently five available modes, all which are described in more detail :ref:`here <library/pipeline>`

 ``--star 1435467``
    here we are running a single star, KIC 1435467.
-You can also provide multiple targets, the stars which will be appended to a list and then processed consecutively.
+You can also provide multiple targets, where the stars will append to a list and then be processed consecutively.
 On the other hand if no targets are provided, the program would default to reading in the star or 'todo' list (via 'info/todo.txt').
-Again, this is because the software is optimized for running an ensemble of stars.
+Again, this is because the software is optimized for running many stars.

 ``-dv``
    adapting Linux-like features, we reserved the single hash options for booleans which